cmrust/directv-cli/README.md

 Credit
 ------

 This code is loosely based on the research done by Jeremy Whitlock for his [directv-remote-api](https://github.com/whitlockjc/directv-remote-api) project.
-It has been rewritten from the ground up to work on Node.js, without the jQuery and Underscore.js deps, on the command line.
+It has been rewritten from the ground up to work on Node.js on the command line, without the jQuery and Underscore.js deps.